-The predictive capability of a numerical method for multi-element aerofoil, high-lift aerodynamics at transonic-flow conditions has been assessed by application to the SKF 1.1 supercritical aerofoil section in a clean configuration and equipped with either a trailing-edge flap or a leading-edge slat, employed as a transonic manoeuvre device.
-The computational results, using a differential Reynolds-stress turbulence model with wall-function boundary conditions, show a satisfactory level of agreement with experimental surface pressure distributions, given the uncertainties in the precise wind-tunnel wall corrections to be applied to the experimental data.
+The predictive capability of a numerical method for multi-element aerofoil, high-lift aerodynamics at transonic-flow conditions has been demonstrated by application to the SKF 1.1 supercritical aerofoil section in a clean configuration and equipped with either a trailing-edge flap or a leading-edge slat, employed as a transonic manoeuvre device.
+The computational results, using a differential Reynolds-stress turbulence model with wall-function boundary conditions, show a satisfactory level of agreement with experiment given the uncertainties in the precise wind-tunnel wall corrections to be applied to the experimental data.
 Future work will involve the use of more refined near-wall computational grids, to enable the use of no-slip boundary conditions on the aerofoil surfaces rather than the semi-empirical wall-function approach adopted here.
-The relative utility of the two near-wall treatments can then be assessed, particularly in relation to predicting details of the shock wave/boundary layer interactions present on the upper surfaces of some aerofoil elements at these transonic flow conditions.
-The present computations involved the use of fixed boundary-layer transition positions, and it would be beneficial to have a transition prediction capability within the computational method.
+It would also be beneficial to have a transition prediction capability within the computational method.